 The CCD273-84 performance is excellent, with the overall sensitivity well within specification, as noted in Fig. 7.
 The pixel-topixel sensitivity variation (the photon response non-uniformity) is also typically half of the maximum allowed by the specification.
 Deep flat-field exposures reveal at a low level the presence of 'tree rings' which result from the cooling of the raw Si boule during refining.
-There is no specification on these and they may be sensitivity enhancements which can be addressed through the photo-response non-uniformity correction in the data processing, and/or the result of the very slight displacement of pixel boundaries (Plazas et al. 2014, although in VIS the amplitude is much smaller than reported there).
-Cosmetic defects, specifically dark and bright pixels, and bright columns, are within what was budgeted.
+There is no specification on these and they may be sensitivity enhancements which can be addressed through the photo-response non-uniformity correction in the data processing, and/or the result of the very slight displacement of pixel boundaries.9 Cosmetic defects, specifically dark and bright pixels, and bright columns, are within what was budgeted.
 Dark current at operating temperature is negligible.
 Pixel full well capacities, which set the dynamic range, are also above the minimum specification of 175 000 e-.
 Charge Transfer Efficiency, which measures the fraction of charge transferred from one pixel to the next during readout, is within specification in the absence of radiation damage - appropriate to the start of the mission - both for the transfer of rows, and, in the readout register, for the transfer to the readout node.
 With the correct voltage inversion of the Si substrate immediately before the exposure begins, persistence effects from bright sources are negligible.